gautriv/gautriv.github.io/_posts/2023/11/2023-11-24-satisfied.md

     </tr>
     <tr id="q9">
     <td>Work Ethic and Quality</td>
-      <td>Does your professional approach reflect a strong work ethic, a commitment to delivering high-quality output.</td>
+      <td>Does your professional approach reflect a strong work ethic, and a commitment to delivering high-quality output?</td>
       <td><input type="radio" name="answer9" value="yes" id="yes9"> <label for="yes9"></label></td>
       <td><input type="radio" name="answer9" value="no" id="no9"> <label for="no9"></label></td>
     </tr>